HMS-Analytical-Software/GitAlchemist/README.md

 Autogit is a small framework for creating bare repositories from config files on local disc with a pre-defined history of commits.
-The primary purpose of this tool is setting up local environments for git workshops or git tutorials.
+The primary purpose of this tool is setting up interactive tasks for git workshops or git tutorials.

 ## Our Vision

-Assume you want participants to get familiar with `git status`, `git log` or some other commands.
+Assume you want participants to get familiar with `git status` or `git log` or some other commands.
 You could now set up a git repo and manually add / commit files there, hand the URL over to your workshop participants and let them play around.
 However, this approach has several drawbacks:

 - Access to git repo must be provided
-- All "historical" commits in the repo are done by "you" which might be irritating
+- All "historical" commits in the repo are done by one author which could be irritating
 - Changes to the repositories (push) is difficult when you have multiple participants
-- Tasks for more complex topics might be hard to create
+- Tasks for more complex topics are hard to create
-- Re-use of tasks is difficult, especially when you allow changes by participants
+- Re-use of tasks is difficult, especially when you allow live changes by participants
 - Sharing your material with the community is difficult

-We **address all the above challenges with Autogit**.
+We address all the above challenges with Autogit.
-Idea is that the workshop organizer uses Autogit to prepare tasks that can be auto-generated from a set of config files.
+Idea is that the **workshop organizers use Autogit to prepare tasks that can be auto-generated from a set of config files**.
 The framework will put out one remote repository for each task which can be zipped and sent to participants.
-They can than simply work with a local repo on their notebook.
+They can then simply work with a local repo on their notebook.
 No remote server.
 No problems with multiple users.
 No costs.
 You could even do this without Internet access.
 Only difference to a "real" git repository is that you use `git clone tasks/task0` instead of `git clone https://...`

+> **Note**
-Autogit itself is not required in the workshop nor do the participants need any knowledge about how Autogit works.
+> Autogit itself is not required in the workshop nor do the participants need any knowledge about how Autogit works.
 They just work with regular git commands and a file editor of their choice.

 Tasks for the participants could be:

 - Explain what you see in the provided repo
-- Extract a certain piece of information (who changed the Readme? who fixed the bug?)
+- Extract a certain piece of information (who changed this file? who fixed that bug?)
 - Experiment with feature branches
 - Deal with common problems such as merge conflicts
 - ...

 We learned that this kind of "hands-on experience" can be helpful, especially for beginners who never touched a git repo.
-And its also an easy way for organizers to handcraft specific scenarios.
+And it's also an easy way for organizers to handcraft specific scenarios.
 Another benefit is that the scenarios can be easily put under version control because you can re-create everything from the config files (see `configs` directory for examples).
 So it's a great way to share git teaching material with others!

 ## Example

 Let's assume for this example we want to explore `git status` and `git log`.
-So we want a history of changes in our repo that the workshop participants can inspect.
+So we basically want a history of changes in our repo that the workshop participants can inspect and dig into.
 To achieve this, we do the following:

-1. We create the files that we want the participants to see in the repo; If the file should be changed, we prepare different versions for it, e.g., main_v1.py with the initial code and main_v2.py with code that is added later on in the history.
+1. We create the files that we want the participants to see in the repo; If a file is changed multiple times, we prepare different versions for it, e.g., main_v1.py with the initial code and main_v2.py with code that is added later on in the history.
-2. We create an `autogit.yaml` file to define a series of actions / git commands that were executed in the history of this repository.
+2. We create an `autogit.yaml` file to define a series of actions and git commands that were executed in the history of this repository.
 This is where the Autogit framework comes in: we provide wrappers for frequently required activities in this context such as adding files or committing changes via different fake users.

 Let's see how such an `autogit.yaml` file looks like: